xiaoxiae/slama.dev/_posts/2022-10-16-masters-in-heidelberg.md

 - set-up an account at a German bank or
 - use a service like [Revolut](https://www.revolut.com/) that facilitate currency conversions without additional fees[^revolut].

 [^revolut]: As of 11/2022, Revolut allows free monthly conversions of around €1000, if you don't have a premium account.
-This will most likely be enough for you, depending on your housing and lifestyle (for us it's plenty).
+This will most likely be enough for you, depending on your housing and lifestyle.

 I've chosen to use Revolut and it has been working well so far -- the app is easy to use, the money easy to track and the card has been working fine without any issues.
 If you'd like to try it too, **let someone who already has Revolut know[^noone]** since they could invite you through Revolut's referral programme and receive some money for free.

 [^noone]: If you don't know anyone and would like to help me out, let me know.

+Getting either of those is also quite important for signing up for services memberships for places like the Boulderhaus, [getting a German phone number](https://www.expatica.com/de/living/household/german-sim-card-244240/) or even paying rent, since a lot of them use **direct debit** -- if you don't do so, make sure your bank supports this type of payment.

-Most places in Heidelberg accept cards so you don't need to have a lot of cash on-hand.
+Also, most places in Heidelberg accept cards, so you don't need to have a lot of cash on-hand.

 ### Housing